Res-Dex/.github/profile/README.md

 ___

 ### About
 ResDex is a student-friendly, accessible research paper “publishing” platform that gives students the opportunity to stand out among millions, review and edit papers, and connect with PHD level researchers.
-Designed to foster a collaborative academic community, RepoDex allows users to showcase their research, achievements, and certifications in a dynamic online portfolio.
+Designed to foster a collaborative academic community, ResDex allows users to showcase their research, achievements, and certifications in a dynamic online portfolio.

 By engaging in peer and expert reviews, students can refine their work, gain valuable feedback, and build meaningful connections with academics and professionals in their field.